istio/istio.io/content/en/docs/tasks/traffic-management/egress/egress-control/index.md

 For example, if the range is 10.0.0.1&#47;24, use the following command:

 {{< text bash >}}
-$ helm template install/kubernetes/helm/istio <the flags you used to install Istio> --set global.proxy.includeIPRanges="10.0.0.1/24" -x templates/sidecar-injector-configmap.yaml | kubectl apply -f -
+$ istioctl manifest <the flags you used to install Istio> --set values.global.proxy.includeIPRanges="10.0.0.1/24"
 {{< /text >}}

-Use the same Helm command that you used to [install Istio](/docs/setup/install/helm), specifically, ensure you use the same value for the `--namespace` flag and add these flags: `--set global.proxy.includeIPRanges="10.0.0.1/24" -x templates/sidecar-injector-configmap.yaml`.
+Use the same command that you used to [install Istio](/docs/setup/install/operator), specifically, ensure you use the same value for the `--namespace` flag and
+add: `--set values.global.proxy.includeIPRanges="10.0.0.1/24"`.

 ### Access the external services